 A student who has a particular interest best pursued by means of an interdisciplinary program of courses not covered by one of the college’s established programs may petition to follow an individualized major.
 Students interested in an individualized major, open only to candidates for the B.A. degree, should discuss their plans with the class dean; final approval will be determined by a committee of faculty.

-Students wishing to major in biological sciences, chemistry, computer and information sciences, mathematics, physics, or psychology will be registered for the courses specified by these departments in freshman year.
+Students wishing to major in biological sciences, chemistry, computer and information sciences, mathematics, physics, or psychology will be registered for the courses specified by these departments in their first year.

-Students interested in premedical or prehealth professions, architecture, the 3-2 cooperative engineering program, or the five-year teacher-education track should indicate this program interest when applying.
+Students interested in premedical or pre-health professions, architecture, the 3-2 cooperative engineering program, or the five-year teacher-education track should indicate this program interest when applying.
 Changes may be made during the summer prior to beginning of classes.
 Incoming first-year students will be guided through course selection and registration over the summer by a dedicated adviser.
 Changes subsequent to the start of classes may be made in consultation with the student’s class dean.